 Want to know how to clean oven racks to get them nice and shiny again?
 It's many homeowners' most-hated household task, but it must be done every once a while, if only to keep your oven hygienic.
-Fortunately, cleaning oven racks doesn't have to be an arduous task – although if you don't mind scrubbing away at them, you will get even better results.

 Learning how to clean an oven is all about saving yourself as much time and effort as possible, using only the best cleaning products.
 This expert advice should help you to get your oven racks gleaming again, with minimum elbow grease.

-1. How to clean oven racks in the bathtub
+How to clean oven racks

 Once they’re dry, you can put the racks back.
 If you find they aren’t sliding as easily as they should, just put a little cooking oil on wax paper and rub the side rails so they’ll move smoothly again.